Foreign policy of the Biden administration: Caucasus

 On April 24, 2021, on Armenian Genocide Remembrance Day, Biden made a statement recognizing the Armenian genocide as a genocide after he indicated support for the congressional recognition of the Armenian Genocide.
 The move angered Turkey, which does not recognize the World War I-era systematic slaughter of Armenians by the Ottoman Empire as genocide and seeks to persuade other nations to do the same.

 As designate, Secretary of State Blinken reaffirmed his support for keeping NATO's door open for Georgia.

 On November 18, 2021, the U.S. State Department praised the independent medical team that criticized the prison hospital conditions that Mikheil Saakashvili was placed in, and urged the Georgian government to treat Saakashvili "fairly and with dignity" and guarantee his right to a fair trial.

+On 10 June 2024, US and Armenian diplomats met in Yerevan and pledged to increase bilateral ties.
+"The sides positively assessed cooperation to support Armenia's ongoing reforms and democratic progress and noted Armenia's aspirations for closer cooperation with Euro-Atlantic institutions and the West," a joint statement said.
+The two sides announced that they would deepen ties in the coming year, which will be formalized by signing a deal to upgrade the status of bilateral dialogue to a "Strategic Partnership Commission".
+This comes as trade turnover between Washington and Yerevan has quadrupled since 2020.
+Military officials also vowed to establish formal bilateral defense consultations to "regularize planning of defense cooperation objectives."